 Offbeat guide to Amsterdam's cultural scene

-A growing guide to almost 60 venues in Amsterdam focused on the underground and the non-mainstream.
-Everything from political cafés, community spaces, bookstores, and exhibition venues to music spots, cultural hubs, hybrid spaces, bars, and clubs.
-Some are legendary, others barely signposted.
-All are worth knowing.
+A growing guide to more than 70 spots in Amsterdam, primarily focused on the underground and the non-mainstream.
+From political cafés, community spaces, bookstores, and exhibition venues to music spots, cultural hubs, hybrid spaces, bars, and clubs.
+Some are legendary, others barely signposted -- all worth knowing.

 Community spaces